Cambodia: Health

-Cambodian life expectancy was 75 years in 2021, a major improvement since 1995 when the average life expectancy was 55.
-Health care is offered by both public and private practitioners and research has found that trust in health providers is a key factor in improving the uptake of health care services in rural Cambodia.
-The government plans to increase the quality of healthcare in the country by raising awareness of HIV/AIDS, malaria, and other diseases.
+Cambodian life expectancy was 75 years in 2021, an improvement since 1995 when the average life expectancy was 55.
+Health care is offered by public and private practitioners and research has found that trust in health providers is a key factor in improving the uptake of health care services in rural Cambodia.

 Cambodia's infant mortality rate has decreased from 86 per 1,000 live births in 1998 to 24 in 2018.
 In the province with worst health indicators, Ratanakiri, 22.9% of children die before age five.

-Cambodia was once one of the most landmined countries in the world.
 According to some estimates, unexploded land mines have been responsible for over 60,000 civilian deaths and thousands more maimed or injured since 1970.
-The number of reported landmine casualties has sharply decreased, from 800 in 2005 to 111 in 2013 (22 dead and 89 injured).
-Adults that survive landmines often require amputation of one or more limbs and have to resort to begging for survival.
-Cambodia is expected to be free of land mines by 2020 but the social and economic legacy, including orphans and one in 290 people being an amputee, is expected to affect Cambodia for years to come.
+The number of reported landmine casualties has decreased, from 800 in 2005 to 111 in 2013 (22 dead and 89 injured).
+Adults that survive landmines sometimes require amputation of one or more limbs and have to resort to begging for survival.
+Cambodia is expected to be free of land mines by 2025 with the social and economic legacy, including orphans and one in 290 people being an amputee.
 In Cambodia, landmines and exploded ordnance alone have caused 44,630 injuries between 1979 and 2013, according to the Cambodia Mine/UXO Victim Information System.

+In the 2024 Global Hunger Index (GHI), Cambodia ranks 68th out of 127 countries with sufficient data.
+Cambodia's GHI score is 14.7, which indicates a moderate level of hunger.

 Education

-The Ministry of Education, Youth and Sports is responsible for establishing national policies and guidelines for education in Cambodia.
-The Cambodian education system is heavily decentralised, with three levels of government, central, provincial, and district – responsible for its management.
-The constitution of Cambodia promulgates free compulsory education for nine years, guaranteeing the universal right to basic quality education.

 The 2019 Cambodian census estimated that 88.5% of the population was literate (91.1% of men and 86.2% of women).
 Male youth age (15–24 years) have a literacy rate of 89% compared to 86% for females.

-The education system in Cambodia continues to face many challenges, but during the past years, there have been significant improvements, especially in terms of primary net enrolment gains, the introduction of program based-budgeting, and the development of a policy framework which helps disadvantaged children to gain access to education.
-The country has also significantly invested in vocational education, especially in rural areas, to tackle poverty and unemployment.
+There have been improvements to the education system, especially in terms of primary net enrolment gains, the introduction of programme based-budgeting, and the development of a policy framework which helps disadvantaged children to gain access to education.
+The country has invested in vocational education, especially in rural areas, to tackle poverty and unemployment.